-- 1. any business concern with not more than 500 employees that, as of the date on which the loan is disbursed, is a hotel, motel, or restaurant; - 2.
-Franchises listed in the SBA Franchise Directory; - 3. business concern that receives financial assistance from a company licensed under section 301 of the Small Business Investment Act of 1958 (15 U.S.C.
+- 3. business concern that receives financial assistance from a company licensed under section 301 of the Small Business Investment Act of 1958 (15 U.S.C.
 681); and - 4. the relationship of a faith-based organization to another organization if the relationship is based on a religious teaching or belief or otherwise constitutes a part of the exercise of religion.

 Concerns and entities are affiliates of each other when one controls or has the power to control the other, or a third party or parties controls or has the power to control both.
 It does not matter whether control is exercised.
-SBA's affiliation rules applicable to financial assistance programs, found at 13 C.F.R. §§ 121.103, provide that any of the following circumstances is sufficient to establish affiliation.3
+SBA's affiliation rules applicable to financial assistance programs, found at 13 C.F.R. § 121.301, provide that any of the following circumstances is sufficient to establish affiliation.8